Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 By default, most containers will allocate a size equal to or exceeding that of its children.
 For example, if we create a widget that has a natural size of 5000x1000 px and use it as the child of a `Window`, the `Window` will attempt to allocate 5000x1000 pixels on screen, making the window far larger than most screens can display.

-Someimtes, widgets that are this large are unavoidable, which is why there is a widget that offers viewing only parts of its child: [`Viewport`](@ref).
+Someimtes widgets that are this large are unavoidable, which is why there is a widget that offers viewing only parts of its child: [`Viewport`](@ref).

 We set the viewports singular child using `set_child!`, after which the user can operate the two scrollbars to change which part of the child is currently visible: